jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 ### Computational thinking

-Jupyter Notebooks support a wide range of learning goals.
+Jupyter notebooks support a wide range of learning goals.
 Its interactivity enables building intuitive understanding of domain knowledge, such as the understanding of a mechanical response of a system while varying parameters or understanding how an algorithm behaves.
 Notebooks can also help teach effective